pearkes/stripe-hooks/README.md

 It supports **all** [Stripe events](https://stripe.com/docs/api#event_types).

-The email content included by default is vgersatile English.
+The email content included by default is versatile English.
 Any of it can be modifed to fit your business or use case.
 It's easy to deploy and you shouldn't need to touch Python to configure it.